scriptnull/docsv2/sources/pipelines/resources/notification.md

 * Job is completed successfully (on_success)
 * Job failed (on_failure)

-Email and Slack notifications are supported for all job types as of now.
+Email, Hipchat and Slack notifications are supported for all job types as of now.
 We are working on adding support for other notification types.

 You can create a notification resource by adding it to `shippable.resources.yml`